How to Unleash the LPO’s True Potential

 What LPO does, and why it matters.

 The LPO is a specialized agency within the Department of Energy that provides loans and loan guarantees for large scale energy projects through its three programs.
 LPO’s “Title 17” program provides loan guarantees for innovative technology projects in advanced nuclear energy, advanced fossil energy, renewable energy, and energy efficiency.
-The LPO also has a program for advanced vehicle manufacturing projects (the Advanced Technology Vehicles Manufacturing Direct Loan Program or “ATVM”) and one for tribal energy development.
+The LPO also has a program for advanced vehicle manufacturing projects (the Advanced Technology Vehicles Manufacturing Direct Loan Program or “ATVM”) and one for tribal energy development (the Tribal Energy Loan Guarantee Program or “TELGP”).

 The LPO is perhaps best-known for providing loan guarantees for technology that has not yet reached full commercialization, as part of its Title 17 program.
-The program examines eligible energy projects and can either guarantee a portion of private lenders’ debt in case of default or guarantee debt from the U.S. Treasury’s Federal Finance Bank.1 In this way, LPO plays a key role in spanning the “valley of death” for energy companies by allowing them to access capital that the private sector would otherwise not provide or would only provide at extremely high costs.
+The program examines eligible energy projects and can either guarantee a portion of private lenders’ debt in case of default or guarantee debt from the U.S. Treasury’s Federal Finance Bank.1 In this way, LPO plays a key role in helping energy project developers cross the “valley of death” by allowing them to access capital that the private sector would otherwise not provide or would only provide at extremely high costs.

 The value of the Title 17 program in innovation financing is twofold.
 First, it assumes the technology risks of early deployment until the technology has demonstrated commercial operating history and the private sector is ready to take over.
 Secondly, LPO performs a level of due diligence that commercial lenders may not be able or willing to undertake for new technology.
 In other words, the LPO takes the time and has access to the experts (both in-house and from national labs) to examine projects from financial, technical, legal, and market analysis standpoints to determine their technical and financial viability, and to assess and mitigate the associated technology risks.
 Commercial lenders will then feel confident in lending to projects that have passed LPO scrutiny and have its financial backing.

 The ATVM program also plays a vital role in technological innovation but differs from Title 17 in both the types of projects it supports, and in type of support it offers.
 In the past, ATVM has invested in manufacturing of electric vehicles (EV) and more fuel-efficient light-duty vehicles.
 However, it can also invest in the manufacturing of associated components and EV charging infrastructure.
-Recently, the White House also announced its intention to use some of the remaining ATVM loan authority to help consolidate the domestic battery supply chain.2 And instead of providing loan guarantees like Title 17, ATVM offers low-cost direct loans.3
+The Biden Administration also announced its intention to use some of the remaining ATVM loan authority to help supplement the domestic battery supply chain.2 And instead of providing loan guarantees like Title 17, ATVM offers low-cost direct loans.3

 There are dozens of promising technologies emerging across the clean energy sector that could launch entire new industries, if given the right springboard.
 This could generate hundreds of thousands of new jobs, cement America’s global leadership in energy, and put the US closer to meeting its mid-century decarbonization goals.
 LPO has exactly the kinds of tools that can help make these outcomes real, but we need to make sure they’re in tip-top shape.